 If you suspect your child’s ankle pain comes from a broken ankle, you should take your child to one of our pediatric orthopedic Clinics at one of our four convenient DFW locations.
 At Medical City Children’s Orthopedic and Spine Specialists, we will quickly see your child.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.

-Ankle pain often indicates a broken ankle (a condition that can be referred to as a “fracture”).
+Ankle pain often indicates a broken ankle (a condition that doctors refer to as a “fracture”).
 For instance, this means one or more of the bones that make up the ankle joint are broken.
 Furthermore, a fractured bone can range from a simple break in one bone, which may not stop your child from walking to several fractures that force the ankle out of place and may require your child to avoid putting weight on it for a few months.

 Simply put, the more bones that are broken, the more unstable the ankle becomes.
-Also, there may be ligaments damaged as well.
+Also, doctors may find ligaments damaged as well.
 The ligaments hold the bones and joints in position.

 The ankle joint comprises three bones: